nraghavan13/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-13-1.png)<!-- -->

 There are differences in activities between the average number of steps taken in the weekdays and weekends.
-The number of steps in the weekend occurs throughout the days, as opposed to certain intervals in the weekdays.
+The number of steps in the weekend occurs throughout the day, as opposed to during certain intervals on the weekdays.